 In Part II, the author addresses himself to the teleological question of homosexuality: to what end does it exist?
 He sees its purpose in the opportunity it provides for men and women to break out of their rigid "sexualidentity images," to embrace their androgyny through an acceptance of those (including homosexuals) who do not conform to society's rigid sex-role stereotypes.
 He contrasts homosexual relationships with heterosexual relationships in which all too often the partners are of unequal status and suggests that homosexuality can provide heterosexuals with a model of human relatedness which promises a greater love and friendship between men and women.
 He thinks that the homosexual community can free males in our society from their equation of violence with true masculinity, and that the world will be better off when men become reconciled to the passive elements in themselves.
-He argues that the homosexual community, unburdened by rigid notions of what it means to be masculine or feminine, can free heterosexual men to devote themselves, without embarrassment, to lives of service and aesthetic purpose, and women to develop, without apology, their capacities for achievement and aggressiveness.
+He argues that the homosexual community, unburdened by rigid no-

 Although the author recognizes the possibility that his discussion of the positive contributions which the homosexual community can make to society contains stereotypical notions of the homosexual, he does so only in passing.
 Surely he must know that most homosexual males are not writing symphonies or working with mentally retarded children.
 Certainly he must be aware that, as with heterosexual relationships, many homosexual relationships are fraught with power struggles and that a preoccupation with sex role is not uncommon.
 But rather than finding chief fault with whatever stereotypical notions of homosexuality he perpetuates, I would have the reader notice what the author omits from his list of what heterosexuals might learn from their homosexual counterparts.
-It could have included the celebration of sensuality, of sexual contact without a host of other obligations, of one-night stands that may frequently be more honest than marriages counted up in years.
+II could have included the celebration of sensuality, of sexual contact without a host of other obligations, of one-night stands that may frequently be more honest than marriages counted up in years.
 It might also have included the willingness to follow sexual pursuits even when these offend the moral sensibilities of others, to be sexually engaged in ways which no church and few parents could possibly endorse.
 The risks of going it alone, of "sinning bravely" if you will, of not playing it safe through a slavish conformity to others' tastes and interests, might be the most important lesson that the homosexual community can teach.
 These have been omitted from the author's list for reasons that become clear when one turns to the last part of the book.